Publication date July 19, 2021

 Unless otherwise specified in the applicable Order, each Subscription Term will renew for successive 12-month periods, unless either party gives the other party notice of non-renewal at least 90 days before the current Subscription Term ends.
 Upon notice of non-renewal, Customer will not be charged for the next billing cycle but will not receive any refunds or credits for amounts that have already been charged.

-the Service will perform materially as described in the Documentation and Miro will not materially decrease the overall functionality of the Service during a Subscription Term (the “Performance Warranty”) and (b) Miro will perform any Technical Services in a professional and workmanlike manner (the “Technical Services Warranty”).
+(a) the Service will perform materially as described in the Documentation and Miro will not materially decrease the overall functionality of the Service during a Subscription Term (the “Performance Warranty”) and (b) Miro will perform any Technical Services in a professional and workmanlike manner (the “Technical Services Warranty”).

 If Miro breaches Section 10.1 (Limited Warranty) and Customer makes a reasonably detailed warranty claim within 30 days of discovering the issue, then Miro will use reasonable efforts to correct the non-conformity.
 If Miro cannot do so within 60 days of Customer’s warranty claim, either party may terminate the affected Order as relates to the non-conforming Service or Technical Services.
 Miro will then refund to Customer any pre-paid, unused fees for the terminated portion of the Subscription Term (for the Performance Warranty) or for the non-conforming Technical Services (for the Technical Services Warranty).
 These procedures are Customer’s exclusive remedy and Miro’s entire liability for breach of the warranties in Section 10.1.
 These warranties do not apply to (a) issues caused by misuse or unauthorized modifications, (b) issues in or caused by Third-Party Platforms or other third-party systems or (c) Trials and Betas or other free or evaluation use.

-This Agreement starts on the Effective Date and continues until expiration or termination of all Subscription Terms.
+This Agreement starts on the Effective Date and continues until 90 days after expiration or termination of all Subscription Terms.

 Either party may terminate this Agreement (including all Orders) if the other party (a) fails to cure a material breach of this Agreement (including a failure to pay fees) within 30 days after notice, (b) ceases operation without a successor or (c) seeks protection under a bankruptcy, receivership, trust deed, creditors’ arrangement, composition or comparable proceeding, or if such a proceeding is instituted against that party and not dismissed within 60 days.